kgorman/kgorman.github.io/_pages/about.md

 ---
 layout: page
 title: About
+featured_image: /images/kg_flink_forward_berlin.png
 ---

  Hello, my name is Kenny Gorman.
-I dig database systems, data, development and being an Entrepreneur.
+I dig database systems, data, streaming data, development and being an Entrepreneur.
+I love vi, python, vue.js, Java, Apache Flink, PostgreSQL, and yes, Oracle RDBMS.

  I am a Founder and CEO at [Eventador.io](http://www.eventador.io) in Austin TX.
-Where we are building the next generation of real-time data platforms using Apache Kafka.
+Eventador.io is an enterprise-grade streaming data platform that allows you to write, deploy, and manage stream processing at massive scale.

  I was previously Chief Technologist; Data - Office of the CTO at Rackspace and Co-Founder of [ObjectRocket](http://www.objectrocket.com); a MongoDB as a Service.
 In 2012, ObjectRocket was acquired by [Rackspace](http://www.rackspace.com).